American Trevor Reed released from Russia in prisoner swap | Politics

 American Trevor Reed released from Russia in prisoner swap

-Biden said his administration has put a priority on bringing home Americans wrongfully detained abroad and that "we won't stop until Paul Wheland and others join Trevor in the loving arms of family and friends."
-Whelan is a former U.S. Marine held in Russia on spying charges that he denies and that he has likened to a political kidnapping.

-In addition, American basketball player Brittney Griner has been held nearly two months in Russia and faces up to 10 years in prison.
+Whelan has been held on spying charges that he denies and that he has likened to a political kidnapping.
+U.S. basketball star Brittney Griner, a two-time Olympic gold medalist, has been held nearly two months in Russia and faces up to 10 years in prison.
 Griner was detained at a Moscow airport on Feb.
-17 when a search of her luggage allegedly revealed multiple cannabis oil vape cartridges, which could result in a maximum penalty of 10 years in prison.
+17 when a search of her luggage allegedly revealed multiple cannabis oil vape cartridges.

+Russian news agencies reported on April 4 that Reed had ended a hunger strike and was being treated in his prison's medical center.
+The prison service said Reed had gone on hunger strike on March 28 to protest disciplinary action against him.
+Reed's parents said at the time he had been exposed to an inmate with active tuberculosis in December, but their son had not been tested for the illness despite a rapid deterioration in his health.
+The prison service said at the time he had repeatedly tested negative for tuberculosis and had not come into contact with anyone infected.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)